NACLASOL/ACE_project_kaiba.grok/README.md

 - `viz.py`:
 Graphic tool to visualize the evolution of the Playbook adaptations, including the number of delta operations (changes to the Playbook) performed in one epoch (iteration), and the number of mismatches (differences between AI score and human score per article example).

-Made By: Nicholas Clancy Soler.
+Made By: Nicholas Clancy Soler | naclasol@masters.upv.es